flutter-it/docs/docs/documentation/watch_it/watch_ordering_rules.md

 <<< @/../code_samples/lib/watch_it/watch_ordering_patterns.dart#watch_inside_loops_wrong

-### ❌ Watch After Early Returns
+### ❌ Watches AFTER Early Returns

 <<< @/../code_samples/lib/watch_it/watch_ordering_patterns.dart#watch_after_early_return_wrong

-**Why this breaks:** Watches after early returns may or may not be called, disrupting the order.
+**Why this breaks:** Watches AFTER early returns may or may not be called, disrupting the order.

+**Important:** Early returns themselves are not the problem - watches that come AFTER them are the problem!

 ### ❌ Watch in Callbacks